Rhaka Khan: Early life

-Biggers played volleyball and basketball in high school while in Jacksonville, Illinois and later while attending Illinois Central College in the 2000–01 season.
+Biggers played volleyball and basketball in high school while in Jacksonville, Illinois, and later while attending Illinois Central College in the 2000–01 season.
 She continued to play in both sports after transferring to the College of Southern Idaho for the 2001–02 season.
 In 2002, Biggers transferred to Florida State University where she lettered in volleyball.

 Professional wrestling career

-World Wrestling Entertainment developmental (2005–2006)
+World Wrestling Entertainment (2005–2006)

 Biggers entered the WWE Diva Search, but was eliminated during the top 25.
 World Wrestling Entertainment later expressed interest in Biggers and signed her to a developmental contract.
 After signing a developmental contract with WWE, she was assigned to Deep South Wrestling.
 Biggers trained with Marty Jannetty for two months prior to reporting to Deep South Wrestling.
 Biggers debuted in DSW as the valet of The Regulators.
 Later, she and Angel Williams began a feud with Kristal Marshall, Tracy Taylor, and Michelle McCool.
 On February 9, 2006, Biggers participated in a bikini contest; however, there was no winner due to an interruption by Palmer Canon.
 Biggers and Williams later accompanied Canon in a match against Tommy Dreamer, who had McCool, Taylor, and Marshall in his corner.
 On May 4, 2006, WWE released Biggers from her developmental contract.

 Independent circuit (2006–2008)

 After WWE released Biggers from her developmental contract, she began wrestling for Japan's Pro Wrestling ZERO1-MAX promotion as "Panther Claw".
 She also worked for Florida's Full Impact Pro and Philadelphia's Women's Extreme Wrestling promotions.
 In Women's Extreme Wrestling, she worked under the name "Black Barbie" and later just "Barbie".

+For the Professional Girl Wrestling Association, she worked as Naomi Banks.
+For a short time Biggers wrestled under the name "Trenesha" for underground female wrestling companies like Slammin' Ladies, Lady Victoria and Sleeperkid's World, adding to her fan base with various appearances in their clips and DVD releases.